Meetween/speechlmm/README_cyfronet.md

     ```
     NOTE: the script will inform you that some of the patches could not be applied.
 It's perfectly normal, so don't worry about that

-10. Set environment variables 📝

-    In order for the codebase to work properly, you need to set the following environment variables:
-    ```Shell
-    # Directory where your datasets reside
-    export DATA_HOME=...
-    # Path to this repository
-    export SPEECHLMM_ROOT=...
-    # Directory where the pre-trained AutoAVSR checkpoints are stored
-    export AUTO_AVSR_CHECKPOINTS=...
-    # Directory where model checkpoints will be stored
-    export CHECKPOINTS_HOME=...
-    ```
-    For convenience, you can add the exports above to your `~/.bashrc` or `~/.zshrc` file, replacing the dots with the actual paths.

-    Alternatively, if you're working on a Cyfronet machine, you can add the following to your `~/.bashrc` or `~/.zshrc` instead:
-    ```Shell
-    source path/to/this/repo/cyfronet.env
-    ```
-    (obviously, replace `path/to/this/repo` with the actual path to the repository)
 ### Upgrade to latest code base
 ```Shell
 git pull